abhigya-maskay/duetmacs-docs/07-Testing/Test Strategy.md

 ## Open Questions
 - Decision: For Story 001, tests cover `--log-level` only; a `--debug` alias (if added) will be covered in a later story.
 - Decision: CI OS matrix — Linux/macOS run full suite including TTY-based color tests (via `script`); Windows skips TTY color tests and runs non-TTY and NO_COLOR/`--no-color` tests.
-- Decision: Include negative case for invalid `DUET_RPC_LOG` path — logger must fall back to stderr with a warning; commands do not crash and exit codes follow normal semantics.
+- Decision: Include negative case for invalid `DUET_RPC_LOG` path — logger must fall back to stderr with a warning.